 Along the way, we answer any questions you might have about Frankfurt and Germany.
 We can give you advice on where to find the best Green Sauce or Schnitzel, where to shop for souvenirs, which museums to visit, as well as information about local events and how to find them.

-Every day is tour day, since we walk 365 days a year starting at 10:30, rain or shine (or snow), all holidays included!
+Every day is tour day, since we walk 365 days a year starting at 10:00, rain or shine (or snow), all holidays included!
 Please try to be on time as the tours leave punctually.
 It is unfair to make others who were on time, wait to begin.

 Check out where to find us and how to join the 10:00 Daily Tour on our home page